PeakIndicators/Getting-Started-On-Azure-ML/Work-with-Data-in-Azure-ML-code.md

 ## Introduction to datasets

 *Datasets* are versioned packaged data objects that can be easily consumed in experiments and pipelines.
-Datasets are the recommended way to work with data, and are the primary mechanism for advanced Azure Machine Learning capabilities like data labeling and data drift monitoring.
+Datasets are the recommended way to work with data and are the primary mechanism for advanced Azure Machine Learning capabilities like data labeling and data drift monitoring.

 ## Types of dataset
 Datasets are typically based on files in a datastore, though they can also be based on URLs and other sources.
 You can create the following types of dataset:

 * **Tabular:** The data is read from the dataset as a table.
 You should use this type of dataset when your data is consistently structured and you want to work with it in common tabular data structures, such as Pandas dataframes.
 * **File:** The dataset presents a list of file paths that can be read as though from the file system.
-Use this type of dataset when your data is unstructured, or when you need to process the data at the file level (for example, to train a convolutional neural network from a set of image files).
+Use this type of dataset when your data is unstructured or when you need to process the data at the file level (for example, to train a convolutional neural network from a set of image files).

 ## Creating and registering datasets
-You can use the visual interface in Azure Machine Learning studio as shown on [this page](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Work-With-Data-in-Azure-ML.md), or the Azure Machine Learning SDK to create datasets from individual files or multiple file paths.
+You can use the visual interface in Azure Machine Learning studio as shown on [this page](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Work-With-Data-in-Azure-ML.md) or the Azure Machine Learning SDK to create datasets from individual files or multiple file paths.
 The paths can include wildcards (for example, */files/*.csv*) making it possible to encapsulate data from a large number of files in a single dataset.

 After you've created a dataset, you can *register* it in the workspace to make it available for use in experiments and data processing pipelines later.